NavidEvx/NavidEvx/README.md

 ## Backend Developer | Laravel & Nuxt.js

-I'm a backend developer specializing in Laravel, currently working on an e-commerce project.
+I'm a Backend Developer specializing in Laravel, currently working on an e-commerce project.

 ### 🛠️ Tech Stack